 On Wednesday, March 25, 2020 the MBLLC petitioned the Governor Baker to request a Major Disaster Declaration for Massachusetts.
 If approved, independent contractors and the self-employed would become eligible for Unemployment Insurance that they would not have access to otherwise.

-The following day, as is detailed here, Gov. Baker announced that had submitted an official request to for the declaration which President Trump later granted on March 27, 2020 as is shown here.
+The following day, as is detailed here, Gov. Baker announced that he had submitted an official request to for the declaration which President Trump later granted on March 27, 2020 as is shown here.
 We thank the Governor for the request and look forward to continued collaboration in fighting COVID-19.

 As Coronavirus/COVID-19 forces everyone around the world to adjust and change the way they work, the MBLLC will serve as a voice for our constituencies to mitigate the impact from this crisis.
 That will include working with the Department of Corrections (DOC) to ensure the safety of the incarcerated and the DOC staff, while recognizing some changes will be required to ensure that.